Our Team

 Reetta holds a Master’s degree in Counselling, advanced training in multiple evidence-based psychotherapies and is a registered Counsellor with the Australian Counselling Association (ACA).

-For more information, visit: www.inpeace.com.au
+For more information and bookings, visit: www.inpeace.com.au

 Jaclyn Cunningham